Elinor Florence, Author

 (Photo Credit: Topical Press Agency/Getty Images)

-There’s no information available about this photograph, but you’ll note how intently the kitten is watching the soldier take aim!
+No information is available, but note how intently the kitten is watching the soldier take aim!
 It’s an incongruous combination, the cute kitten and the deadly weapon.

 (Photo Credit: M. McNeill/Hulton Archive/Getty Images)

-This life jacket-wearing spaniel is Butch O’Brien, a spaniel mascot of the U.S. navy, on board his ship in the Sea of Japan, taken in 1944.
+This life jacket-wearing spaniel is Butch O’Brien, mascot of the U.S. navy, on board his ship in the Sea of Japan, taken in 1944.

 (Photo Credit: Hulton Archive/Getty Images)